ctrlplusb/easy-peasy/website/docs/docs/testing/testing-listeners.md

 ## Testing if the listener performs as expected

 We may also want to test that our listeners perform the expected.
-It is possible to dispatch our listeners manually just like we would any other action.
-However, unlike other actions you will need to provide a specific payload that matches what a listener would expect from its `target` argument.
+It is possible to dispatch our listeners manually by using the `store.getListeners()` API.

-The `target` argument that a *listener* handler receives contains the following properties:
+When dispatch a listener action it is important to note that a very specific payload structure is expected.
+This payload becomes the `target` argument to the listener handler.

+Below is an overview of the payload object that you need to provide when manually dispatching a listener action:

 - `type` (string)